Jorge Estefan Chidiac: Life

-In the early 2000s, Estefan returned to various civil service positions, mostly in the Mexican Social Security Institute.
+In the early 2000s, Estefan returned to various civil service positions, mostly in the Mexican Social Security Institute (IMSS).
 He coordinated advisors, headed the Institutional Linkage Unit, and between 2002 and 2005, was a regional director for southern Mexico.
 He left the IMSS in 2005 in order to serve as the Secretary of Social Development of Puebla, a position he abandoned in order to run again for the Chamber of Deputies, this time from the 14th district based in Izúcar de Matamoros.
-In the LX Legislature, between 2006 and 2009, Estefan presided over the Finances and Public Credit Commission and sat on those dealing with Social Development, Social Security, and Budget and Public Accounts.
+In the 60th Congress, which met from 2006 to 2009, Estefan presided over the Finances and Public Credit Commission and sat on those dealing with Social Development, Social Security, and Budget and Public Accounts.

 After his second tour in San Lázaro, Estefan spent two years as the PRI's national finance secretary.
 He abandoned the position in 2012 to become the director general of the National Savings and Financial Services Bank (BANSEFI), a development bank that promotes saving and financial inclusion.

 In 2015, Estefan resigned from BANSEFI in order to make a third successful run for the Chamber of Deputies, again representing the 14th district.
-In the LXIII Legislature, Estefan presides over the Infrastructure Commission and serves on two others: Finances and Public Credit, and Budget and Public Accounts.
+In the 63rd Congress, Estefan presided over the Infrastructure Commission and served on two others: Finances and Public Credit, and Budget and Public Accounts.
 In March 2016, he left the Economy Commission.

 In March 2016, the PRI in Puebla tapped Estefan as its new president, replacing Isabel Allende Cano, who left in order to take a position in the federal government.